Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 In the MP-SPVAR method, the variables that can be fixed are considered as follows.
+When the penalty coefficient \( \mu \) does not yield any constraint-satisfying solutions, the possible states include single assignments, partial assignments, and over-assignments.
+When \( \mu \) allows constraint-satisfying solutions, those solutions themselves are taken as the variables except when all the solutions coincide.
 Under the present fixing condition, positions where at least one solution in the solution set takes the value \( 1 \) are treated as variables.
-When the penalty coefficient \( \mu \) does not yield any constraint-satisfying solutions, the possible states include single assignments, partial assignments, and over-assignments, as these minimize Eq.
-(13).
-In such cases, the positions where \( 1 \) appears are treated as variables.
-When \( \mu \) allows constraint-satisfying solutions, those solutions themselves are taken as the variables.
 Finally, by resolving the problem using the combinations of the positions treated as variables, the final solution is obtained.
 Therefore, when the penalty coefficient \(\mu_{\mathrm{sub}}\) used in the reduced problem is sufficiently large to yield feasible solutions, the MP-SPVAR method can be expected to produce constraint-satisfying solutions.
 In this experiment, \(\mu_{\mathrm{sub}}\) was chosen from the values of \(\mu\) that provided the solutions used for variable fixing.
 Therefore, it was crucial that the set included at least one penalty coefficient that yielded feasible solutions.